mnewt/dotfiles/README.md

 the installer multiple times to update.
 It will not overwrite existing files without the `-f` parameter.

-## fish shell

-To install and switch your shell to `fish` on macOS:

-    brew install fish
-    chsh -s $(which fish)

-And then run fish

-    fish -l
-    fisher

 Command reference for the `install` script:
 -----------------------------------